mixologee/tirvandor/tirvandor-project/core-rules/players-handbook/markdown/01-introduction.md

 ## ABOUT TIRVANDOR

 Tirvandor is a world divided by history, politics, and magic.
-A catastrophic event known as **The Sundering** tore the world in two, creating the **Sundering Sea** between two great continents.
+A catastrophic event known as **The Worldrend** tore the world in two, creating the **Sundering Sea** between two great continents.

 **Thaldros** - An authoritarian empire ruled by the Iron Crown, where order and control reign supreme.
 Military discipline, strict laws, and centralized power define daily life.